Samsung/tizen-docs/docs/application/native/guides/personal/oauth.md

   You can [create a request handle, set and retrieve request parameters, and pass the request to the OAuth 2.0 manager](#request) to request a token.

-- Sending the request to the server to ask for a [grant or token](#grant)You can [request the authorization server for the required OAuth 2.0 grant or token](#token) using various methods and grant types.
+- Sending the request to the server to ask for a [grant or token](#grant)

+  You can [request the authorization server for the required OAuth 2.0 grant or token](#token) using various methods and grant types.

 - Managing the server response